 The actual sentence imposed for any offense involving methamphetamine depends on the minimum mandatory required by the specific statute, the circumstances surrounding each case, and whether or not you have prior convictions for drug offenses.
 If you have been charged with any methamphetamine offense in Texas, you need the services of an aggressive possession of methamphetamine defense attorney.

 Jeff Hampton was a former Tarrant County prosecutor, so he knows what to expect from the other side.
 Although there are no guarantees in the legal system, he will work diligently to protect all of your constitutional rights and do his best to mitigate the penalties.
 If working with the prosecutor for reduced charges or penalties seems appropriate, he is a good negotiator.
 If it is in your best interest to take your case to trial, you will be glad to have him standing by you in the courtroom.
 You need a dedicated, zealous and aggressive defense attorney for possession of methamphetamine, and you will find that in Jeff Hampton.
-Contact the Hampton Law Firm today if you have been charged with meth possession or manufacturing.
+Contact the Hampton Criminal Defense Attorneys, PLLC today if you have been charged with meth possession or manufacturing.